enkidevs/nk-md/README.md

  - `-z, --zoom=NUM`: Set a zoom factor to make the content larger or smaller.
    For example `--zoom=1.25`

+ - `--list-highlight-themes`: Show a list of available syntax highlighting themes.

  - `--styles-main=FILE`: Provide a custom CSS file to display the content.

  - `--styles-extra=FILE`: Provide a custom CSS file to do additional styling.